kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/01-intro-graphql/02-node-vsc.md

 * Change config to localhost:4000
 * You will see just the Schema tab
 * This is better than the web app of GraphQL Playground
+    - **note** But I've had performance issues with this app and unsinstalled it because of it was slowing down my computer